awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

    crw-rw----	1	root	dialout	188,	1	Jul	10	19:04	/dev/ttyUSB1
    ```

 1. Sign off and then sign in and cycle the power to the board to make the changes take effect\.
 In a terminal prompt, list the USB devices\.
-Make sure the group\-owner has changed from `dialout` to `plugdev`:
+Make sure the group owner has changed from `dialout` to `plugdev`:

    ```
    $ls -l /dev/ttyUSB*